These Acts of Kindness During the Coronavirus Will Inspire You

 While a global crisis has the ability to breed fear and division among communities, it can also spark universal generosity and empathy.
 This is exactly what we’ve seen as the coronavirus pandemic has spread rapidly around the world.
 For every new obstacle that COVID-19 has created—like medical supply shortages and mass unemployment—there has been an outpouring of support from individuals and entire communities.
-Below are the stories of some of the most inspiring people helping with coronavirus efforts across the US right now.
+Below are stories from across the US of some of the most inspiring acts of kindness during the coronavirus.

 Five people providing COVID-19 relief in US communities

-From running errands for the most vulnerable populations to providing handwashing stations in poor communities, these individuals have shown us what it means to turn compassion into action during this pandemic.
+From running errands for the most vulnerable populations to providing handwashing stations in poor communities, these people helping with the coronavirus are showing us what it means to turn compassion into action during this pandemic.

 1. These New Yorkers are making 3D face shields for hospitals